Kembs (Gremersdorf): History

 The place was occupied by the Warini until the 3rd-century who left their homeland during the Migration Period.
 Slavs (West Slavs) from the area north east of the Carpathian Mountains between upper Vistula, middle Dnieper and Desna River followed them and the place was named Kapica.

-As from the 8th-century until 12th-century Kembs or Kapica as it was called these days belonged to the settlement area of the Obotrites, more exact to the tribe called Wagri with their administrative seat in Starigard.
+As from the 8th century until the 12th century, Kembs, or Kapica as it was called these days, belonged to the settlement area of the Obotrites, more exact to the tribe called Wagri with their administrative seat in Starigard.

 Six Pit-houses and a grave of a Slavic girl had been found in Kembs.